limine-bootloader/limine/CONFIG.md

 The Limine configuration file is comprised of *assignments* and *entries*.

+### Entries and sub-entries

 *Entries* describe boot *entries* which the user can select in the *boot menu*.

 An *entry* is simply a line starting with `:` followed by a newline-terminated string.
 Any *locally assignable* key that comes after it, and before another *entry*, or the end of the file, will be tied to the *entry*.

+An *entry* can be a directory, meaning it can hold sub-entries.
+In order for an entry to become a directory, it needs to have a sub-entry following right after it.

+A *sub-entry* is an entry with a number of `:` greater than 1 prepended to it.
+Each `:` represents 1 level deeper down the tree hierarchy of directories and entries.

+Directories can be expanded (meaning they will not show up as collapsed in the menu) by default if a `+` is put between the `:`s and the beginning of the entry's name.

+### Assignments

 *Assignments* are simple `KEY=VALUE` style assignments.
 `VALUE` can have spaces and `=` symbols, without requiring quotations.
 New lines